mjkrause/data-portal-summary-stats/README.md

 navigate into the `data-portal-summary-stats` directory.
 Create a virtual environment and run `pip install -r requirements.txt` to install dependencies.
 You also need [Docker](https://www.docker.com) (here we used version 18, Community Edition).
-Docker commands need to be run in sudo mode for security reasons.
+Docker commands need to be run as root (i.e., `sudo ...`).
 You can avoid this by adding the user to the `docker` group (see [here](https://linoxide.com/linux-how-to/use-docker-without-sudo-ubuntu/)).

 #### Install AWS